matomo-org/plugin-LoginLdap/README.md

 ### Using LDAP for synchronization only

-This strategy involves storing the user's passwords in the Piwik DB using Piwik's hashing, so it is not as secure as the above method.
+This strategy involves storing the user's passwords in the Piwik DB using Piwik's hashing.
+As a result, it is not as secure as the above method.
 If your Piwik DB is compromised, your LDAP users' passwords will be in greater danger of being cracked.

-But, this strategy does allow you to use LDAP authentication with normal Piwik authentication.
-And it opens up the possibility of not communicating with LDAP servers at all during authentication, which may provide a better user experience.
+But, this strategy opens up the possibility of not communicating with LDAP servers at all during authentication, which may provide a better user experience.

 _Note: With this auth strategy, non-LDAP users can login to Piwik._